joshsoftapp-coder/wg-vpn-bot/DISCLAIMER.md

 Google two-factor authentication.
 To recover a compromised account:
 [g.co/account-recovery](https://g.co/account-recovery)

-**Compromised VM** — the bot token and WireGuard server key are on the VM in plaintext.
+**Compromised VM** — this is close to a non-event.
+The VM holds no personal data, no browsing history, and no credentials; the only things at stake are the peer name list and a brief service interruption while you rebuild.
+The bot token and WireGuard server key are on the VM in plaintext.
 What an attacker gets: the server identity, the bot token, and the peer name list.
 What they do not get: peer private keys (never stored on the server), browsing history, or credentials.
 Recovery is a full rebuild — you lose nothing except having to re-add peers:

 ```bash
 ./uninstall.sh PROJECT_ID